peyton/MOOMaskedIconView/README.md

 #Contributing
 --------

-Forks, patches, and other suggestions are always welcome.
+Forks, patches, and other suggestions are always welcome and addressed as quickly as possible.
 Here's a [quick guide](https://github.com/peyton/MOOMaskedIconView/wiki/Contributing) to the process.